 Sophisticated Evasion Techniques and Deployment Methods

-What sets Glutton apart is its advanced ability to masquerade as legitimate php-fpm processes and execute fileless operations entirely in memory.
+Glutton masquerades as legitimate php-fpm processes and executes fileless operations entirely in memory.
 The malware specifically targets popular PHP frameworks, including ThinkPHP, Yii, Laravel, and Dedecms, injecting malicious code into their core files.
 This approach significantly complicates detection and removal efforts by traditional security solutions.

 Strategic Persistence Mechanisms